-A yoga session is held at Chateau du Sureau in Oakhurst — another example of wellness tourism.
+A yoga session is held at Chateau du Sureau in Oakhurst — an example of wellness tourism.
 That travel category is expected to hit $1.2 trillion by 2027.
 Photo by Visit Yosemite.

 Written by Ravyn Cullor